 Check out Get Your Guide and byFood for a list of food tours in Japan.
 Both are reputable companies that offer a good selection of street food tours, restaurant tours, and izakaya bar hopping tours in different cities throughout the country.

 FINAL THOUGHTS ON JAPANESE STREET FOOD

 Street food culture may not be as pronounced or as embraced in Japan as it is in other Asian countries, but as you can see from this list, there are quite a few street food dishes to look forward to on your next trip to Japan.

-For me, Fukuoka’s yatai stalls offer the truest street food experience while festivals, if you can time your trip, offer the most enjoyable and relaxed environment.
+For me, Fukuoka’s yatai stalls offer the truest Japanese street food experience while festivals – if you can properly time your trip – offer the most enjoyable and relaxed environment.
 Eating while walking may be frowned upon in many parts of Japan but you don’t have to worry about any of that at Japanese festivals.
-Personally, committing a cultural faux pas is the last thing I want to worry about when eating street food.
+Personally, committing a cultural faux pas is the last thing I want to worry about when eating street food in Japan.

 Thanks for reading and have an amazing time eating all the oishi street food in Japan!

 Some of the links in this Japanese street food guide are affiliate links.
 We’ll get a small commission if you make a purchase at no additional cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as it helps us make more of these free travel guides.
 Thank you!